Maria Byford

 Air Vice-Marshal Maria Byford, is a senior retired Royal Air Force officer who served as Chief of Staff Personnel and Air Secretary from February 2020 to July 2023.
-She is known for being one of the officers responsible for an RAF recruitment campaign which openly discriminated against white males.

 RAF career

 Byford studied dentistry at King's College London, graduating with a Bachelor of Dental Surgery (BDS) degree in 1991.
 That year, she joined the Royal Air Force (RAF).
 After a career in dentistry, she became Head of the Personnel Division at HQ Surgeon-General in 2011.
 Following deployment as commander of Medical Joint Force Support in Afghanistan in 2014, she became Head of Future Healthcare at HQ Surgeon-General in 2015 and Head of RAF Medical Services in 2019.
 She was appointed Honorary Dental Surgeon to the Queen (QHDS) in 2015.

 In February 2020 Byford was appointed Air Secretary with effect from 24 February 2020.
-She retired from the service in July 2023.
+She was involved in a RAF recruitment campaign to promote racial and gender diversity in the service, which Sky News alleged discriminated against white men.
+She retired from the RAF in July 2023.